About Us

 In December 2020 Leavold reopened Trash Video Archives as an on-line store, research laboratory and film production unit, and has plans to make Trash a global empire.

-Leavold continues to make films – his current projects are Pub: The Movie, on artist/shock rocker Fred Negro and the old St Kilda music scene, and The Most Beautiful Creatures On The Skin Of The Earth, on Filipino erotic cinema during the Marcos regime – and is writing a book called “Aloha Little Manila” about sin, cinema and the Filipino diaspora in Hawaii.
+Leavold continues to make films – recent projects were Pub: The Movie, on artist/shock rocker Fred Negro and the old St Kilda music scene, and The Most Beautiful Creatures On The Skin Of The Earth, on Filipino erotic cinema during the Marcos regime – and is writing a book called “Aloha Little Manila” about sin, cinema and the Filipino diaspora in Hawaii.

-Leavold has also contributed supplementary features on Blu-Ray and DVD releases for Mondo Macabro (the Filipino horror Silip), Arrow (Black Mama White Mama), Severin (their Blood Island and Hemisphere Horrors box sets, Robowar), Monster Pictures (Larry Cohen’s The Stuff), Bounty’s new label Black Neon (The Set), VCI (Beyond Atlantis), and others.
-You’ll also see his face in the occasional Aussie feature, most recently Fags In The Fast Lane, Maganda: Milk Man vs Pinoy Boy, Serious Nonsense, and ones in Asia: Otso (Elwood Perez), and Certified Dead (Cleopatra Wong’s Marrie Lee!)
+Leavold has also contributed supplementary features on Blu-Ray and DVD releases for Mondo Macabro (the Filipino horror Silip and Indonesian splatter kung fu Special Silencers), Arrow (their Inside The Mind Of Coffin Joe box set, Black Mama White Mama), Severin (their Blood Island and Hemisphere Horrors box sets, Robowar), Neon Eagle (Indonesian rape-revenge actioner I Want To Get Even), Monster Pictures (Larry Cohen’s The Stuff), Bounty’s new label Black Neon (The Set), VCI (Beyond Atlantis), and others.
+You’ll also see his face in the occasional Aussie feature, most recently Fags In The Fast Lane, Maganda: Milk Man vs Pinoy Boy, Serious Nonsense, and ones in Asia: Otso (Elwood Perez), and Certified Dead (Cleopatra Wong’s Marrie Lee!).

 Trash Video’s public access TV show “Schlock Treatment” (2006-2010)